Arcavacata: Geography

 The village is located on the hills north of the urban area of Cosenza, close to Quattromiglia and 4 km from Rende.

 Culture

 The hamlet of Arcavacata is famous because in its territory there is the University of Calabria, the largest campus in Italy.
-In the hystorical centre there are a lot of ancient construction like houses and old palace: for example the important palace of the noble family Magdalone of Rende.
+In the historical centre there are a lot of ancient construction like houses and old palaces: for example the important palace of the noble family Magdalone of Rende.

-There are also some important religious structures like the Saint Mary of Consolation's Church, built in the historical centre of Arcavacata in the second middle of the 19th century.
+The most important historical place is the Church of Our Lady of Consolation, built in the historical centre of Arcavacata in the second middle of the 19th century.
+It's an ancient church with a lot of painting and sculptures.
+It's the Parish Church of Arcavacata and near Santo Stefano Hamlet.